Apr 14, 2025 | Credential Updates

 Permanent Inactivation: If a credential is not reinstated within one year of becoming inactive, the credential (and assigned credential number) will be permanently inactive.

-The ATCB will not hold onto personal data in inactive portals greater than one year to meet data security and privacy regulations.
+The Art Therapy Credentials Board (ATCB) will not hold onto personal data in inactive portals greater than one year to meet data security and privacy regulations.

 Annual Renewal & Board Recertification